cdonahu/cdonahu.github.io/_posts/2022-07-14-Machine-Learning.md

 I liked using the `caret` package because it simplified training a huge variety of models.
-Here we will fit a model using `caret::train`, and then display the tree to show how cool it is as a tool to understand the importance of different variables.
-Here I will fit a model on a partitioned part of the Titanic data, called `training`, and then I will display a visualization of the resulting tree:
+Here we will fit a model using `caret::train`, and then display a visualization of the resulting tree to show how cool it is as a tool to understand the importance of different variables:

 ``` r
 library(caret)